Skip to content

 1 / 1

 The company makes this commitment through the RSPO Principles and Criteria 2018.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (100%).
-Also, the company has a commitment to prohibit the use of fire in the preparation of the soil for new planting, replanting, or any other activity related to palm cultivation.
+The company also commits to no burning in its own reporting.

 • Y